ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox
     * Lockbox key "lockbox half" - (optional, if known and only key was just generated), this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
 If specified the identity access token and proof must be specified.
     * Lockbox key "hash" - hash of the combined XORed lockbox key.
 If the lockbox key "lockbox half" is specified then this lockbox hash is reset to this hash specified otherwise this hash can be used to login to the lockbox account (by specifying the original identity with the "identity access token" and "proof" information being optional).
+    * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified for access) and this identity must become unassociated with any other lockboxes.
+If this identity was previously the only associated identity with a previous lockbox then the previous lockbox can be deleted entirely.

 ### Returns